realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics-case-study-einstein-non-locality.md

 Under the Infinity and Constraint Heuristic, this situation does not immediately imply hidden ontology.

-It triggers the Diagnostic Cascade:
+It triggers a diagnostic cascade:

 - Was locality misdefined?
 - Were correlation and communication conflated?